nyu-pl-sp19/hw09/README.md

    abstract specifications given above.

-   **Hint:** Similar to the polymorphic multiset implementation, there are many possible ways to implement the type `mset`.
+   **Hint:** Similar to the polymorphic multiset implementation, there are many possible ways to implement the type `t`.
 However, I suggest to use maps over ordered keys, which are provided by the OCaml standard library.
 This choice also simplifies Part 3.